Aquarium profile

 FAQ:

-Does this model a real aquarium?
+Does this model real aquarium behavior?

 Why does Measured FPS differ from Target FPS?

-Why did my typed value change?
+Why did a typed value change?

 Numeric controls are bounded.
-Fish count stays from 4 to 60, Jellyfish count from 0 to 8, Motion trail from 8 to 40 frames, and Frame rate resolves to 30, 45, or 60 FPS.
+For example, Fish count stays from 4 to 60, Jellyfish count from 0 to 8, Motion trail from 8 to 40 frames, and Frame rate resolves to 30, 45, or 60 FPS.

-Does the chart show a history of the tank?
+Does the chart show performance history?

 Are my aquarium settings uploaded?